OHC is the region’s most experienced group of cancer experts who offer patients a multi-disciplinary approach to care. This includes experts in:

 Blood and Marrow Transplant Program

 In 1993, OHC was an instrumental part of the team that brought life-saving blood and marrow transplant services to the region.
 The OHC team now performs more than 100 blood and bone marrow transplants each year, totaling more than 2300 procedures since 1993.
-According to The Center for International Blood and Marrow Transplant Research, the Blood Cancer Center is comparable to the top cancer centers regionally in overall survival of adult blood and marrow transplant patients.
-OHC’s transplant specialists serve as medical director of the nationally recognized Blood Cancer Center at The Jewish Hospital – Mercy Health.
+According to The Center for International Blood and Marrow Transplant Research, the Cincinnati Center for Cellular Therapy at The Jewish Hospital – Mercy Health is comparable to the top cancer centers regionally in overall survival of adult blood and marrow transplant patients.
+OHC’s transplant specialists serve as medical director of the nationally recognized Cincinnati Center for Cellular Therapy at The Jewish Hospital – Mercy Health.

 Call Us Early.
 Call Us First.

 Many cancer patients often seek care in an emergency department (ED) when they need help with symptoms related to their disease or, more often, their treatments.
 In most cases, these issues and concerns can be handled with a phone call to an experienced oncology provider.
 OHC is leading change with an innovative oncology nurse triage program called “Call Us Early.
 Call Us First.” where patients can call 7 a.m. – 5 p.m., Monday – Friday.
 Patients share their symptoms, and are immediately assessed and navigated through several options: same day office visit with a provider, office visit on the weekend, and/or counseled over the phone.
 The program encourages patients to call OHC first before going to an ED.
 The team has significantly reduced ED visits, unnecessary hospital admissions and improved patient outcomes.

 OHC is an independent, physician-owned practice.
 This means our patients can choose how, when and where they want their care.
 It also provides them with the latest treatments and support services from the region’s most experienced providers of treatment for adult cancers and blood disorders.